 The ultimate goal of every tomato grower is to harvest fresh, juicy, red ripe tomatoes.
-Homegrown tomatoes are mostly ripening on the vine before they are harvested.
-That’s why you can always make a difference between your home-grown tomatoes and the store brought tomatoes.
+However, homegrown tomatoes mostly ripen on the vine before they are harvested.
+That’s why you can always make a difference between homegrown tomatoes and store-bought tomatoes.

 There are two simple methods to ripen your tomatoes.
-Firstly, ripen them on the vine or secondly pick the tomatoes earlier due to season end and ripen them off the vine at room temperature.
+Firstly, ripen them on the vine or pick the tomatoes earlier due to season end and rip them off at room temperature.

-Both ripening processes will give you the best flavorful tomatoes if you pick them at the right time with the right method.
+Both ripening processes will give you the best flavorful tomatoes if you pick them at the right time with the correct method.

-However, in this article, I will tell you how do you make ripen your tomatoes on the vine before the season end.
+However, in this article, I will tell you how you ripen your tomatoes on the vine before the season ends.

-Some folks believe that only the vine ripe tomatoes ensure the real taste and flavor.
-And they believe vine ripe tomatoes mean once they are fully ripe with perfect red color and flavor, smooth skin with semi-firmness.
-Only picking those tomatoes from plants means vine ripe tomatoes.
+Some folks believe that only vine-ripe tomatoes ensure an authentic taste and flavor.
+And they believe vine-ripe tomatoes mean smooth skin with semi-firmness once fully ripe with perfect red color and flavor.
+Therefore, only picking those tomatoes from plants means vine-ripe tomatoes.

-However, according to expert’s opinion tomatoes are considered as vine-ripe once they are picked up at the breaker stage or more advanced stages.
-At this stage tomatoes physiologically develop their texture and flavor fully but firm enough.
-Besides some external red color appears at the blossom end.
+However, according to expert opinion, tomatoes are considered vine-ripe once picked up at the breaker or more advanced stages.
+At this stage, tomatoes physiologically develop their texture and flavor fully but firm enough.
+Besides, some external red color appears at the blossom end.

-So, if you pick your tomatoes at the breaker stage and ripen them indoors, they will give a wonderful taste and flavor as red ripe tomatoes.
+So, if you pick your tomatoes at the breaker stage and ripen them indoors, they will give an excellent taste and flavor as ripe red tomatoes.

-Commercial growers pick their tomatoes at the mature green or breaker stage for long way transport.
-Nevertheless, as a home gardener, you don’t need to ship your tomatoes.
-So, let them ripe on the vine a few more days to enjoy more fresh juicy tomatoes.
+Commercial growers pick tomatoes for long-way transport at the mature green or breaker stage.
+Nevertheless, you don’t need to ship your tomatoes as a home gardener.
+So, let them ripe on the vine for a few more days to enjoy more fresh juicy tomatoes.

 19 Tips for Ripening Tomatoes on the Vine